-Don't tell Winnie the Pooh, but he's not the only big shot on the children's book Bear Market "“ Paddington Bear has been charming children and adults alike since 1958.
-And he has a much cooler wardrobe than Winnie, if you ask me.
-Here's how Paddington came to be (and what he's been up to in the past few years).
+Don't tell Winnie the Pooh, but he's not the only big shot on the children's book Bear Market—Paddington Bear has been charming children and adults alike since 1958.
+Here's how Paddington—whose creator, Michael Bond, passed away on June 27 at the age of 91—came to be.

 3. Originally, Paddington wasn't going to be from Darkest Peru.
 First drafts had Paddington calling "Darkest Africa" home.
 But after Bond got an agent, the agent informed him no bears exist in Africa.
 Peru, however, does have spectacled bears.